seoninja13/react-win-dir/docs/features/seo-strategy.md

 1. **Business Directories**: List the business in relevant directories like Yelp, Yellow Pages, and BBB.
 2. **Industry Directories**: List the business in industry-specific directories like HomeAdvisor and Angie's List.
-3. **Local Directories**: List the business in local directories like the Los Angeles Chamber of Commerce.
+3. **Local Directories**: List the business in local directories like the California Chamber of Commerce.

 ### Local Content

 Create content that targets local keywords and addresses local concerns:

-1. **Local Service Pages**: Create pages for each service area in Los Angeles.
+1. **Local Service Pages**: Create pages for each service area in California.
-2. **Local Blog Posts**: Write blog posts about local events, news, and topics related to windows, doors, siding, and roofing in Los Angeles.
+2. **Local Blog Posts**: Write blog posts about local events, news, and topics related to windows, doors, siding, and roofing in California.
-3. **Local Case Studies**: Create case studies of projects completed in different neighborhoods of Los Angeles.
+3. **Local Case Studies**: Create case studies of projects completed in different regions of California.

 ## Monitoring and Reporting